MicrosoftDocs/azure-devops-docs/docs/work/kanban/wip-limits.md

 <!---
 >[!NOTE]
-><b>Feature availability: </b>If you connect to Visual Studio Team Services, you can [add and configure the Cumulative Flow Diagram (CFD) widget to a team dashboard](../../report/guidance/cumulative-flow.md).
+><b>Feature availability: </b>If you connect to VSTS, you can [add and configure the Cumulative Flow Diagram (CFD) widget to a team dashboard](../../report/guidance/cumulative-flow.md).

 -->